Boston (band): New line-up and intermittent performances (2008–2012)

-In January 2009, Greatest Hits was re-released as a remastered disc.
+In January 2009, Greatest Hits was re-released as a remastered disc, with the addition of "I Had A Good Time" from Corporate America.

 Michael Sweet left the band in August 2011, to focus on Stryper.
 In 2012, guitarist and vocalist David Victor joined the band, beginning in the studio, where he contributed vocals to several tracks on the album in progress.

 Scholz and Pihl led the band on a 2012 North American tour, beginning on June 28, 2012, at the Seminole Hard Rock Live arena in Hollywood, Florida, and ending on September 8 at the U.S. Cellular Grandstand in Hutchinson, Kansas.
 Victor and DeCarlo shared lead vocals, with drummer Curly Smith returning for the first time in over a decade, and former Stryper member Tracy Ferrie on bass.
 Neither Dahme nor Neal played on the tour.

 Life, Love & Hope (2013–2017)

 Boston's sixth album, Life, Love & Hope, was released on December 3, 2013, by Frontiers Records; it includes lead vocals from Brad Delp, Tommy DeCarlo, Kimberley Dahme, David Victor, and Tom Scholz.
 Work on the album started in 2002.
 On December 11, 2013, Boston re-recorded a Christmas song, "God Rest Ye Metal Gentlemen 2013" (previously released in 2002 as "God Rest Ye Merry Gentlemen").
-In 2014, Boston embarked on the Heaven on Earth Tour spanning the United States and Japan with a lineup including Scholz, Pihl, DeCarlo, Victor and Ferrie.
+In 2014, Boston embarked on the Heaven on Earth Tour spanning the United States and Japan with a lineup including Scholz, Pihl, DeCarlo, Victor, and Ferrie.
 Dahme returned, this time performing rhythm guitar and vocals, and drumming duties were split between Neal and Smith, with Neal handling the first leg of the tour.
 Victor departed the lineup partway through the tour due to creative differences.
 In his stead, Siobhan Magnus joined the tour as a guest vocalist in July, performing lead vocals on "Walk On".

 In 2015, Boston launched another tour with a lineup consisting of Scholz, Pihl, DeCarlo, Ferrie, and new member Beth Cohen, who performed keyboards, rhythm guitar, and vocals.
 Cohen had previously recorded with the group on both Corporate America and Life, Love and Hope as a vocalist and flautist.
 Initially, the lineup was to include former Spock's Beard drummer and vocalist Nick D'Virgilio for its first month of shows, with Neal then returning, but D'Virgilio proved "not the right fit" and Smith rejoined in his place.
 This seven-person lineup proved Boston's most stable lineup in some time, touring, as well, in the summers of 2016 and 2017.
 The 2016 tour marked the group's 40th anniversary and included shows in Boston's Wang Theatre, their first full performances in their namesake town since 1994.

 On March 22, 2017, former drummer Sib Hashian died after collapsing on a Legends of Rock cruise ship.